Logiqx/gpx-ideas/docs/extensions/README.md

 ### Additional Concepts

-- Use of an optional "id" attribute for elements have multiple concurrent readings
+- Use of an optional "id" attribute for elements that have multiple concurrent readings
   - Multiple tachometers; e.g. boats with two motors, helicopters, etc
   - The "id" attribute can also be used to record the same readings from multiple sensors, if required
     - Speed(s) from both a GPS / GNSS receiver and from a bike wheel